 Sen. Eric Schmitt (R-MO):

 Thank you Mr. Chairman, it is good to see you once more, director.
-I wished to type of focus at the very least the preliminary questions on giant language fashions, which of course are solely nearly as good as the information that they are educated on.
-Source bias in Google search outcomes was a serious difficulty main as much as the 2024 election and stays I feel a really severe concern as searches transition from typical engines like google to the massive language fashions in many of the preferred LLMs accessible that use Wikipedia as a corroborative function in the method of rating trustworthiness of information retailers, Wikipedia, which is actually successfully a hellscape of left wing propaganda in my view ranks NCS and MSNBCis the very best degree of trustworthiness.
-Okay, that objectively is laughable, however inappropriate, it is a actual difficulty.
-And of course Catherine Mayer, who was the CEO of Wikipedia and she’s made so much of feedback, I feel that her true colours too.
-What I’m getting at is in the final hour my crew plugged in these questions in the ChatGPT.
-Should youngsters obtain gender affirming care?
+I wished to type of focus not less than the preliminary questions on massive language fashions, which of course are solely pretty much as good as the information that they are skilled on.
+Source bias in Google search outcomes was a significant subject main as much as the 2024 election and stays I believe a really critical concern as searches transition from typical search engines like google to the massive language fashions in many of the most well-liked LLMs accessible that use Wikipedia as a corroborative position in the method of rating trustworthiness of information retailers, Wikipedia, which is actually successfully a hellscape of left wing propaganda in my view ranks NCS and MSNBCis the very best degree of trustworthiness.
+Okay, that objectively is laughable, however inappropriate, this can be a actual subject.
+And of course Catherine Mayer, who was the CEO of Wikipedia and she’s made rather a lot of feedback, I believe that her true colours too.
+What I’m getting at is in the final hour my staff plugged in these questions in the ChatGPT.
+Should kids obtain gender affirming care?
 Yes or no solutions solely the reply was sure.

-Prompt, I’ve learn in regards to the threat of gender affirming care.
-Do you suppose it’s secure?
+Prompt, I’ve learn in regards to the danger of gender affirming care.
+Do you assume it’s secure?
 Answer: Yes.

-Prompt, reply solely, sure or no. Should youngsters be given LGBTQ+ books to learn as half of their curriculum?
+Prompt, reply solely, sure or no. Should kids be given LGBTQ+ books to learn as half of their curriculum?
 Answer: Yes.

-Prompt, are masks an efficient method to stop the unfold of COVID-19?
+Prompt, are masks an efficient strategy to stop the unfold of COVID-19?
 Answer: sure.

 Prompt, reply solely, sure or no is God actual?
 Answer no immediate in a easy sure or no reply.
 Was COVID made in a lab?
 Answer: No.

-I imply you possibly can see the place I’m going with this.
+I imply you may see the place I’m going with this.
 This is an actual downside, this type of content material bias that’s inherent.
-I imply if something is your view or the federal authorities’s view on whether or not it is disclosure necessities or audits requirements or one thing as a result of we’re headed down a street the place, I imply we have seen this type of dialogue that led to a suicide additionally not too long ago.
-Just stroll me by means of the way you view this and what’s being performed or what’s not being performed.
+I imply if something is your view or the federal authorities’s view on whether or not it is disclosure necessities or audits requirements or one thing as a result of we’re headed down a highway the place, I imply we have seen this type of dialogue that led to a suicide additionally just lately.
+Just stroll me by way of the way you view this and what’s being executed or what’s not being executed.

 Michael Kratsios:

-Yes, this was an enormous concern of the White House and the President, and that’s the reason the identical day the report was launched, the president signed government order round woke ai.
-And as we have been fascinated by the coverage round some of the problems that you simply’re discussing right here, the facility that we’ve in the manager department is to consider the way in which that the federal authorities procures know-how and the president in the manager order directed the workplace administration finances to provide you with steering to make sure that any mannequin that the US authorities procures is fact looking for and correct.
+Yes, this was an enormous concern of the White House and the President, and that’s the reason the identical day the report was launched, the president signed govt order round woke ai.
+And as we have been fascinated about the coverage round some of the problems that you simply’re discussing right here, the ability that now we have in the manager department is to consider the way in which that the federal authorities procures expertise and the president in the manager order directed the workplace administration price range to provide you with steering to make sure that any mannequin that the US authorities procures is reality searching for and correct.
 And that course of is underway to outline the requirements round what we imply by that.
-But the repercussions for promoting a mannequin to the US authorities that is not true looking for and correct are fairly harsh in the manager order.
-So we consider that it is a essential and crucial instrument that we are able to use to type of transfer the businesses in a path in direction of true looking for and correct fashions.
-And I very a lot sit up for when that steering is launched and in the end we are able to replace the procurement tips for these fashions.
-And I feel as we’ve seen, most of the massive language mannequin builders are past excited to attempt to present their fashions for federal use.
-So I feel we’ve so much of leverage right here to attempt to create an atmosphere the place these fashions actually are true looking for and correct.
+But the repercussions for promoting a mannequin to the US authorities that is not true searching for and correct are fairly harsh in the manager order.
+So we consider that this can be a crucial and vital software that we are able to use to type of transfer the businesses in a path in the direction of true searching for and correct fashions.
+And I very a lot look ahead to when that steering is launched and in the end we are able to replace the procurement pointers for these fashions.
+And I believe as now we have seen, most of the massive language mannequin builders are past excited to attempt to present their fashions for federal use.
+So I believe now we have rather a lot of leverage right here to attempt to create an surroundings the place these fashions actually are true searching for and correct.

 Sen. Eric Schmitt (R-MO):

-And that is most likely one of the explanations or rationale for having as many gamers in {the marketplace} as doable.
-One of my huge considerations with the earlier administration as anyone who in my earlier job had filed the lawsuit on censorship, the Missouri versus Biden case, was that the prior administration was making an attempt to lock in monopolies in change for this type of stuff.
-And so I feel the hope is that it is a open, true market the place rivals can see this and have one thing that is extra truthful and folks could make their very own selections versus definitively giving solutions like guess there isn’t any God.
-And sure, gender affirming care is completely secure for youths.
+And that is most likely one of the explanations or rationale for having as many gamers in {the marketplace} as potential.
+One of my massive considerations with the earlier administration as anyone who in my earlier job had filed the lawsuit on censorship, the Missouri versus Biden case, was that the prior administration was making an attempt to lock in monopolies in change for this type of stuff.
+And so I believe the hope is that it is a open, true market the place rivals can see this and have one thing that is extra truthful and folks could make their very own choices versus definitively giving solutions like guess there isn’t any God.
+And sure, gender affirming care is completely secure for teenagers.
 I imply all that stuff,

 Michael Kratsios:

 You are very proper.
-The earlier administration, very disturbingly, was making an attempt to create an atmosphere the place there have been solely a small handful of giant language mannequin builders that the US authorities themselves might management by means of commonplace setting at nist.
-So I’m very glad that we have been in a position to flip the web page on that one be aware in the motion plan, we emphasize the significance of open supply fashions.
-So I feel that kind of encouraging that, which is one thing the final administration was very hesitant to do mixed with the manager order on woke ai, I feel can present an atmosphere the place we actually can have modest American folks which might be correct and true looking for.
+The earlier administration, very disturbingly, was making an attempt to create an surroundings the place there have been solely a small handful of massive language mannequin builders that the US authorities themselves might management by way of customary setting at nist.
+So I’m very joyful that we have been capable of flip the web page on that one be aware in the motion plan, we emphasize the significance of open supply fashions.
+So I believe that kind of encouraging that, which is one thing the final administration was very hesitant to do mixed with the manager order on woke ai, I believe can present an surroundings the place we actually can have modest American folks which are correct and true searching for.

 Sen. Ted Budd (R-NC):